openthread/spinel-spec/core/intro-encoding.md

-The PUI format used in Spinel is based on the [unsigned integer format in EXI][EXI], except that we limit the maximum value to the largest value that can be encoded to three octets.
+The PUI format used in Spinel is based on the [unsigned integer format in EXI][EXI], except that we limit the maximum value to the largest value that can be encoded to three bytes.
 The maximum value that can be encoded is 2,097,151.

 [EXI]: https://www.w3.org/TR/exi/#encodingUnsignedInteger

-For all values less than 127, the packed form of the number is simply a single octet which directly represents the number.
+For all values less than 127, the packed form of the number is simply a single byte which directly represents the number.
 For values larger than 127, the following process is used to encode the value:

 1. The unsigned integer is broken up into *n* 7-bit chunks and placed